camoneill25/pfx_hit_predictor/README.md

 The project primarily involves Python 3 for web-scraping, model construction, and feature selection/analysis.
 PSQL (or any SQL DB) for data storage.
 Make sure you have them installed on your machine before running the first set of scripts, which will place data into a SQL DB.
 Recommend looking at brooksbaseball.net to understand data structure and source.

-The entirety of this project was completed on macOS, I have not, nor doI have plans for a Windows machine test.
+The entirety of this project was completed on macOS, I have not, nor do I have plans for a Windows machine test.

 ### Prerequisites
 * Python 3.7 or later